christineklli/global-yield-impacts/README.md

 **Population projections, country level**

--   Provided at `data/Food security data/iamc_db.xslx`
+Provided at `data/Food security data/iamc_db.xslx` and accessed from the International Institute of Applied Systems Analysis (IIASA).

 > KC, S. & Lutz, W. The human core of the shared socioeconomic pathways:
 > Population scenarios by age, sex and level of education for all